fbpx

 Healing your team: Creating a compassionate care organization.
 When health care organizations undergo change and transitions, teams of employees and volunteers often struggle with how to maintain effective communication and care for their patients.
 This workshop offers practical tools and suggestions for programs that can assist teams in maintaining efficient and compassionate care under stressful situations.

-This workshop will discuss examples of an effective palliative care response to humanitarian crises caused by climate change, conflict and cross-border migration; and look at the role that local, national and international palliative care organisations are playing to increase access to palliative care in cross-border settings.
+This workshop will discuss examples of an effective mental health response to humanitarian crises caused by conflict and cross-border migration; it will look at collaborations between palliative care and mental health organisations at the local, national and international levels and their role in increasing access to care in cross border settings.

 By Tan Kai Hiang (Kai Tan)